Skip to contents

 year

-character(1 or 2). length of 4.
+integer(1 or 2).
 Year or start/end years for downloading data.

 directory_to_save